The integral identity conjecture in motivic homotopy theory: Specialization systems

 \section{Specialization systems}

-The theory of specialization systems is developed in \cite{ayoub-thesis-2} as a generalization of the well-known nearby cycles functors in \'etale cohomology.
+The theory of specialization systems is developed in \cite{ayoub-thesis-2} as a generalization of the well-known nearby cycles functors.
 The definitions given in \cite{ayoub-thesis-2} extend directly to algebraic spaces with slight modifications.
-The motivic nearby functors $\Psi$ are the our main interest in this article but for technical reasons, we have to work with several different specialization systems so we will recall some generalities on this theory here.
+This section provides a short introduction to specialization systems as well as some typical examples, including motivic nearby functors.
 Given a diagram of algebraic $S$-spaces

 and for a morphism $f \colon X \longrightarrow B$ of algebraic $S$-spaces, we form the following diagram by base change